 Bronchiectasis is a long-term chest (lung) condition, in which one or more sections of the airways become damaged and inflamed, causing them to become wider than normal.
-Extra mucus is produced, which becomes difficult to clear so it collects in the widened parts of the airways.
+Extra mucus (the thick fluid that keeps your airways moist) is produced and collects in the widened parts of the airways.

 This build up of mucus in the airways can become infected by bacteria.
 Bacterial infection causes further inflammation and damage to the airways and this can cause even more mucus to build up.
 This creates a 'vicious cycle' of infection, inflammation and damage.

-Good control early on is really important to break the cycle and prevent further damage.
+Early management and treatment of bronchiectasis is really important to help break the cycle and prevent further damage.

 Causes of bronchiectasis